innocent-george-mithu-nyamusa/innocent-george-mithu-nyamusa/README.md

 - 😄 Pronouns: he/him/his

-- ⚡ Fun fact: I can speak Deutsche🇩🇪, Eglish🇺🇸 And Shona🇿🇼.
+- ⚡ Fun fact: I can speak Deutsche 🇩🇪, English 🇺🇸 And Shona 🇿🇼.
 I'm an amateur parkour athlete (...
 Yes i can do A 360 Kick And A Back Flip) [If you don't know what parkour is checkout Taylor Lautner Movie - **Tracers**] .
 I've played volleyball for 10 years, and i'm still going ...

 - 📹 Movies: I love movies in genres of Sci-fi, Action Adventure And Action Comedy.
 My Favourite Movie is **The Maze : Death Cure**